avestra/BrtForTe/README.md

 # BrtForTe,V1.2

-# A python Tool For Brute Force Attack On Emails and Server and Hash
+# A python Tool For Brute Force Attack On Emails or servers or Hash and Web :)

 - This version is simple but in the next version the tool will be developed and will be able to do a lot of brute force attacks